filamentphp/filament/packages/forms/docs/03-fields.md

 This method accepts the same options as the `columns()` method of the [grid](layout#grid).
 This allows you to responsively customize the number of grid columns at various breakpoints.

 ### Item labels

-You may add a label for items by using the `itemLabel` method:
+You may add a label for repeater items using the `itemLabel()` method:

 ```php
 use Filament\Forms\Components\Repeater;